-Level: 10, 11, 12 Credit: 1.0 Course Fee: \$25 classes are covered.
+Level: 10, 11, 12 Credit: 1.0 The Computer Science A AP College Board curriculum guidelines are followed in this course.
+The emphasis of this course is to prepare students for the AP Exam and future programming courses.
+Programming concepts including variables, constants, expressions, conditionals, arrays, ArrayLists, iteration, functions, and object oriented programming using classes are covered.
 An emphasis is placed on problem solving.
 Additionally, programming methodology and design, pre-defined and abstract data types, sorting, data structures, and algorithms related to data structures are discussed.
 Applications of computing, a working knowledge of hardware and software systems, and the ethical and social implications of computing are examined.
 The programming language is JAVA.

-Upon the conclusion of this course, students are expected to take the AP exam.
+Upon the conclusion of this course, students are expected to take the AP exam (see page 90 for details)